monicahq/monica/README.md

 ### What Monica isn’t

  * Monica is not a social network and **it never will be**.
 It’s not meant to be social.
 It’s designed to be the opposite: it’s for your eyes only.
- * Monica is not a smart assistant – it won’t guess what you want to do.
+ * Monica is not a smart assistant.
+It won’t guess what you want to do.
 It’s actually pretty dumb: it will only send you emails for the things you asked to be reminded of.
  * Monica is not a tool that will scan your data and do nasty things with it.
 It’s your data, your server, do whatever you want with it.
 You’re in control of your data.

 ### Where does this tool come from?

 I originally built this tool to help me in my private life: I’ve been living outside my own country for a long time now.
 I want to keep notes and remember the life of my friends in my home country and be able to ask the relevant questions when I email them or talk to them over the phone.

 Moreover, as a foreigner in my new country, I met a lot of other foreigners – and most go back to their countries.
 I still want to remember the names or ages of their kids.
 You may call it cheating but considering my poor memory, I call it caring.

 After a few months, I decided to open source the project so it could help other people as well.